FedericoStra/flipfile/README.md

 # flipfile

-Flip the bytes in multiple files
+Flip the bytes in multiple files.

 `flipfile` takes a number of files and transforms each byte.